stabai/readysetgo/README.md

 ### Homebrew

-If you're using MacOS or Linux, you can install all required tools easily using the [Homebrew](https://brew.sh/) bundle defined in [`Brewfile`](Brewfile):
+If you're using macOS or Linux, you can install all required tools easily using the [Homebrew](https://brew.sh/) bundle defined in [`Brewfile`](Brewfile):

 ```shell